Breakthrough/PySceneDetect/manual/api.rst

 For a more advanced example of using the PySceneDetect API to with a stats file (to save per-frame metrics to disk and/or speed up multiple passes of the same video), take a look at the :ref:`example in the SceneManager reference<scenemanager-example>`.

+In addition to module-level examples, demonstrations of some common use cases can be found in the `tests/test_api.py <https://github.com/Breakthrough/PySceneDetect/blob/v0.6/tests/test_api.py>`_ file.

 =======================================================================
 Migrating From v0.5
 =======================================================================

 PySceneDetect v0.6 introduces several breaking changes which are incompatible with v0.5.
 See :ref:`Migration Guide <scenedetect-migration_guide>` for details on how to update your application.
+In addition, demonstrations of common use cases can be found in the `tests/test_api.py <https://github.com/Breakthrough/PySceneDetect/blob/v0.6/tests/test_api.py>`_ file.

 =======================================================================